daniel-bar/Full-Stack-Roadmap/README.md

 It's not updated to the new technologies so you will have to learn them on your own time.

 It gets stressful for some people.

+conclusion: Most expensive, irrelevant and time killing way to become a developer.

 ## B. Bootcamp
 Bootcamp will give you guidance (not always good because a developer needs to learn to solve the problems by himself & google).